Storytelling in business has become the new strategic business tool of presenters.

 It was a story which was instrumental in playing its own small part in making a big difference to an ailing business.

 Storytelling in business is a very powerful too.
 There are many different types of stories to tel.

 Here are just a few of my personal favourites.

 1. Values based stories

-Sometimes your audience will want to know exactly what you stand for, what you believe in and what makes you who you are as an individual or business.
+Sometimes your audience will want to know exactly what you stand for.
+They will want to know what you believe in and what makes you who you are as an individual or business.

-Shortly after launching Mindful Presenter I responded to an enquiry from a financial services organisation who was interested in Mindful Presenter crafting a series of presentation skills workshops for their organisation.
-The opportunity sounded like a very exciting one as the idea was that we would begin working with the executive team first and then continue through to the rest of the business.
+Shortly after launching Mindful Presenter I responded to an enquiry from a financial services organisation.
+The opportunity sounded like an exciting one.
+The idea was that we would begin working with the executive team first and then continue through to the rest of the business.

 ‘What would you like your audience to feel the moment you have finished speaking?’

 The executive’s response to this very important question was: